seanmc84/is117collab/README.md

 Remote add/remove/show - remote add means adding to your repository; removing files from a repository; showing means displaying the repository

 Status – check status of your repository; see which files are inside it, which changes need to be committed, and which branch of the repository you are currently working on

+Master branch – in order to look at master branch, you use the command git checkout master